Not everyone is suited to this breed.

 have young children, you should padlock your gates

-the neighbor children do not let the dog out,
+neighbor children do not let the dog out,and have

-have an automatic door closer on the front door, as surely the children's
+door closer on the front door, as surely the children's friends

 will

-IF YOU HAVE A HOME, YOU MUST HAVE A FENCE!!
+IF YOU HAVE A HOME, YOU MUST HAVE A FENCED AREA!!

 Our puppies